An evolving Humanity gives rise to an evolving Zen.

 We are moving at a very high rate of speed in evolution at the present and so are the shifts and changes around us.
-For most of us to "sit in quiet mind on a rock and "know" is something more of a "holiday" than a daily practice.
-The old ways were for an old age and are often impractical, annoying, stuffy and weak in an age of taking control and navigating though an airtight societal design of which no one escapes.
+For most of us to "sit in quiet mind on a rock and "know" is something more of a rare "holiday" than a daily practice.
+The old ways were for an old age and are impractical, annoying, stuffy and weak in an age of taking control and navigating though an airtight societal design of which no one escapes.
 The evolved reality of this is that once you have had a "zen" experience, you no longer have to labor and aspire to "zen mind", it will find you.
 There is no discipline or "practice" to it.
-Zen Buddhists may balk at this "deep zen" clarity, then they still don't get it.
+If today's Zen Buddhists balk at this natural "deep zen" clarity, then they still don't get it.
 Authority is not always correct.

-"The Zen of It" is the new "Koan" leaving more and more to experiential conception in a busy changing environment that is unrecognizable to the ancient teachers of their times.
+"The Zen of It" is the new "Koan" leaving more and more to experiential conception in a busy changing environment that is unrecognizable to those ancient teachers of ancient times.
 "The Zen of It" releases permission for common social sharing on a "zen" level as well as private and personal "takes" on natural and unnatural reality.
 "The Zen of It" is a modern day buzz phrase that brings it's own natural surge of open growth to a once secret, private, guarded, sacred temple scrolled religion.